Can you get a loan with a bad credit score?

 Check your credit report

-You can ask for one free credit report each year.
+You can ask for a copy of your credit report, for free, from any CRA.
 You should check this carefully for errors or any out-of-date information, and get changes made if necessary.
 The report won’t include your credit score though, which you can get from some financial institutions or from a credit bureau.

 Take an eligibility checker